 Intensive insulin therapy can help prevent long-term diabetes complications.
 Consider the benefits — and understand the commitment.By Mayo Clinic Staff

-If you have type 1 diabetes — and in some cases if you have type 2 diabetes — intensive insulin therapy may be the key to long-term health.
+If you have type 1 diabetes — and in some cases if you have type 2 diabetes — intensive insulin therapy may improve your long-term health.

-Intensive insulin therapy is an aggressive treatment approach designed to control your blood sugar levels.
-Intensive insulin therapy requires close monitoring of blood sugar levels and multiple doses of insulin.
+Intensive insulin therapy is a treatment approach designed to keep your blood sugar levels closer to the levels of someone who doesn't have diabetes.
+This treatment requires close monitoring of blood sugar levels and multiple doses of insulin.

-Fortunately, research is ongoing into new methods of blood sugar monitoring and insulin delivery that may make it easier and reduce the risk of intensive insulin therapy.
-One such method is a closed-loop insulin delivery system that combines continuous blood sugar monitoring with insulin pump delivery.
+Newer methods of blood sugar monitoring and insulin delivery may make it easier and safer to maintain more normal blood sugar levels.
+One such method is called a sensor-augmented insulin pump.
+This system combines continuous blood sugar monitoring, insulin pump delivery and a computer algorithm that controls some of the insulin delivery.

 Intensive insulin therapy may lead to:

 Low blood sugar.
 When you have tight blood sugar levels, any change in your daily routine — such as exercising more than usual or not eating enough — may cause low blood sugar (hypoglycemia).

 Be aware of early signs and symptoms of low blood sugar, such as shaking, irritability, hunger and confusion, and respond quickly.
 Always carry glucose tablets with you to treat low blood sugar.
 Or if available, drink a glass of orange or apple juice or have a few pieces of hard candy.

 - Weight gain.
 Sometimes, the use of insulin leads to weight gain.
 To limit weight gain, closely follow your exercise and meal plans.